The Good Carbs in Mushrooms

-We get it — the very idea that carbohydrates can and should be part of a healthy diet is sacrilege in many corners of the health and fitness industry.
+I get it — the very idea that carbohydrates can and should be part of a healthy diet is sacrilege in many corners of the American diet industry.

-Low-carb diets like Atkins and ketogenic diets have exploded in popularity as health “experts” promise that the cause of obesity and disease stem from a diet’s excess of carbohydrates (compared to protein and fat).
+Low-carb diets like Atkins and the keto diet have exploded in popularity as health “experts” promise that the cause of obesity, high blood sugar, and other diseases stem from the excess of carbs in North American diets (compared to protein and fat).

 At best, that’s a half-truth.
 It’s true that in addition to extremely sedentary lifestyles, diets that are high in calories and carbs may cause health problems, but it’s not the full story.

-We know mushrooms aren’t typically included in the average list of carbohydrate sources, but according to the heavily researched book Healing Mushrooms, an ideal carbohydrate might have been hiding in your grocery store all along.
-Mushrooms are unusually high in an energy source that’s been linked to benefits that range from a healthier immune system to faster fat loss.
+We know mushrooms aren’t typically included in the average list of carbohydrate sources, but they may be an ideal carbohydrate that’s been hiding in your grocery store all along.

 Wait...Aren’t Carbs Unhealthy?